BEST 5-DAY ITINERARY FOR SPAIN

 - Relax at the beaches – there are many beautiful, beautiful beaches to choose from.
 One would be Cala Millor, but the options are immense.

-- Explore the beautiful towns and villages on the island.
+- Explore the adorable towns and villages on the island.
 Valldemossa is probably the prettiest, but the others are charming.

-- Visit Palma – Mallorca’s capital home to beautiful architecture like the Cathedral of Santa Maria of Palma and visit the stunning Cathedral.
+- Visit Palma – Mallorca’s capital home to interesting architecture like the Cathedral of Santa Maria of Palma and visit the stunning Cathedral.

-- Drive along the coast and the Serra de Tramuntana Mountain range – this is the most scenic part of a road trip.
+- Drive along the coast and the Serra de Tramuntana Mountain range.
+This is the most scenic part of a road trip.

 Check out my more detailed post on Mallorca with more travel tips on what to do and more.